cloudera-labs/cloudera.exe/README.md

   ansible.builtin.import_playbook: cloudera.exe.pbc_setup.yml
 ```

+> [!IMPORTANT]
-> **NOTE:** You **must** run `cloudera.exe.init_deployment` before calling any of the collection's playbooks.
+> You **must** run `cloudera.exe.init_deployment` before calling any of the collection's playbooks.
 This call must occur within the source project, otherwise Ansible's `playbook_dir` will change to the collection's installation directory and variable lookups might not work as expected.

 ### Legacy Execution Modes

+> [!WARNING]
-> **WARNING:** These documents and their modes of operation are deprecated in version 2.x.
+> These documents and their modes of operation are deprecated in version 2.x.
 For example, the use of Ansible tags to trigger coarse runlevels have been replaced by explicit playbook execution.
 However, the "inner" tag structures still remain and might be relevant to some execution modes.

 See the [execution examples](docs/runlevels.md#execution) in the Deployment Runlevels document.